vi-yang-NU/Garden-helper-WH25/README.md

         (find it with compass)
     - Have you grown plants before?
     - What type of plant do you want to grow
+    - What temperature is your home right now?
+    - What is the humidity of your home?
 3. Have a seperate page that shows we will help you track your progress
     - they can opt in or out
     - We will let you know if your plant needs "supplements" i.e. x hours of artificial sunlight, x more or less watering times, by sending it to your email or text